-Although nested encoding is well suited to conv2d, it is still required to change the encoding method to slot encoding during CNN inference to perform element-wise operations, such as ReLU.
-This conversion is possible by utilizing the DFT ($S$) and IDFT ($S^{-1}$) matrices.
-We first factorize the DFT matrix $S$ into $S_2^\prime S_1^\prime$ using the Cooley-Tukey DFT factorization~\cite{cooley-tukey}.
-Then, the conversion from slot encoding to nested encoding is possible by multiplying the ciphertext with $S_1^\prime$ and the opposite conversion is possible by multiplying the ciphertext with $S^{-1}S_2^\prime$.
+Although CinS encoding is well-suited to conv2d, it must be converted to Slot encoding during CNN inference to perform element-wise operations, such as ReLU.
+This conversion is achieved using the DFT ($\mathcal{T}$) and IDFT ($\mathcal{T}^{-1}$) matrices.
+We first factorize the DFT matrix $\mathcal{T}$ into $\mathcal{T}_2^\prime \mathcal{T}_1^\prime$ using the Cooley-Tukey DFT factorization~\cite{cooley-tukey}.
+Then, the conversion from Slot encoding to CinS encoding is possible by multiplying the ciphertext with $\mathcal{T}_1^\prime$; the opposite is possible by multiplying the ciphertext with $\mathcal{T}^{-1}\mathcal{T}_2^\prime$.

-However, evaluating these matrix-vector multiplications are extremely costly in the encrypted state.
-Nevertheless, we identify that these evaluations are already found in the bootstrapping process, and merge conv2d with bootstrapping to perform the conversions for free.

-We go even further by eliminating the cost for $S_2^\prime$ multiplication by fusing the matrix with conv2d kernel weights.
-We discover that the $S_2^\prime$ matrix and the kernel weights share a similar structure such that they can be merged by the server in the offline phase.
-The fused conv2d evaluation has the same cost as an ordinary conv2d evaluation; thus, $S_2^\prime$ multiplication becomes effectively free in the online phase.
+However, evaluating these matrix-vector multiplications is highly costly in the encrypted state.
+Nevertheless, we identify that these evaluations are already present in the bootstrapping process, which enables us to merge conv2d with bootstrapping to perform the conversions at no additional cost.
+We go even further by eliminating the need for $\mathcal{T}_2^\prime$ multiplication by fusing the matrix with conv2d kernel weights using the property that the $\mathcal{T}_2^\prime$ matrix and the kernel weights share a similar structure.
+As a result, the fused conv2d evaluation has the same cost as a standard conv2d evaluation; thus, $\mathcal{T}_2^\prime$ multiplication becomes effectively free in the online phase.